sobhanshukueian/Object-Detectives/README.md

 | YOLO v5 416-lite-s	| | | | | |
 | YOLO v5 416-lite-i8s	| | | | | |
 | YOLO v5 512-lite-c	 | | | | | |

+## 📝 Contributing

+We welcome contributions to this repository!
+Please open an issue or pull request for any suggestions or changes.